 How to make this lavender nightcap latte

 To make this delicious lavender nightcap latte, Robinett combines six simple ingredients together to make the most soothing drink to help you unwind before bed (or anytime).
 She starts by brewing an herbal tea made with the aforementioned nervine herbs, primarily lavender.
-Robinett then froths her favorite alt-milk with a few drops of a sugar alternative, vanilla, and butterfly pea powder for that luscious cloud-like latte effect.
+Robinett then froths her favorite alt-milk with a few drops of a sugar alternative, vanilla, and butterfly pea flower powder for that luscious cloud-like latte effect.
 Swoon.

 FYI: Aside from tasting like a blissful bouquet, this ultra-calming drink will help fight inflammation with each and every sip, thanks to the butterfly pea powder that’s loaded with antioxidants.